confluentinc/kafka-client-smart-ser-des/README.md

-# Confluent Client Smart Serializer / Deserializer
+# Data Stream Smart Serializer / Deserializer

 ## Overview
 This repository contains the smart serializer and deserializer for kafka connectors.